abstractLang/abstract/Website/docs/language_reference/types/primitives.md

 by manually setting with a character value or getting a character from a index of a string. \
-As every string in Abstract is UTF-8, every character have the same length as a `i32` in memory, being able to hold every possible character of the UTF-8 char set.
+As every string in Abstract is UTF-8, every character have the same length as a `i32` in memory, being able to hold every possible character of the Unicode char set.

 |abstract | alias | Equivalent in C | Size in bits |
 |---------|:-----:|:---------------:|:------------:|